 -click to enlarge-

 This is a panorama of Mount Cheam, a familiar sight to anyone living or often traveling through the Fraser Valley of British Columbia.
 I made this photo by the banks of the Fraser River in Agassiz just after sunset in January.
 The time right after sunset is often referred to as “Blue hour” and you can see why.
-I often like to photograph city buildings in Vancouver at this time as you can still see the outlines of the buildings against the sky (unlike when the sky is darker).
+I often like to photograph buildings in downtown Vancouver at this time as you can still see the outlines of the buildings against the sky (unlike when the sky is darker).
 I find this is also a great time to photograph mountains – so it is worth hanging around after any potential sunset light or alpenglow has faded.
-Always wait until the light is gone!
+Always wait until the light is completely gone!

 One thing I keep noticing with this shot is that the majority of longer exposure river shots I see are looking upstream while this is looking across/downstream.
 Does this make it look unnatural or different in a negative way?